xiangyu8/DenseVT/README.md

-### This is an official repo for paper "Increasing Input Information Density for Vision Transformers on Small Datasets".
+### This is an official repo for paper "Explicitly Increasing Input Information Density for Vision Transformers on Small Datasets".
+ - version 1: Increasing input information density for vision transformers on small datasets, accepted as extended abstract by CVPR workshop (WiCV) 2022.
+ - version 2: Explicitly Increasing Input Information Density for Vision Transformers on Small Datasets, accepted by NeurIPS workshop (VTTA) 2022.

 * main branch: for classification with vision transformers.
 * heatmap branch: to select channels based on heatmaps.